Achievable logoAchievable logo

 Upward movement:

-• Flex neck to bring chin to chest
+• Flex your neck to bring your chin toward your chest

-• Curl torso to thighs while keeping lower body in contact with the floor
+• Curl your torso toward your thighs while keeping your lower body in contact with the floor

 Downward movement: